tdwg/bdq/tg2/_build_review/templates/list/bdqenh/bdqenh_termlist-header.md

 ### 1.9 Key to Vocabulary Terms (normative)

-The terminology used to describe the terms in this vocabulary follows the TDWG [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/) (SDS).
+The terminology used to describe the terms in this vocabulary follows the TDWG [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/).
 Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

 {term_key}

 ## 2 Use of Terms (normative)

-A value for `bdqffdq:hasEnhancement` in an RDF context MUST be a Term IRI (e.g., 'https://rs.tdwg.org/bdqenh/terms/AssumedDefault') or Term Qualified name (e.g., `bdqdim:AssumedDefault`) from the bdqenh: namespace.
+A value for `bdqffdq:hasEnhancement` in an RDF context MUST be a Term IRI (e.g., `https://rs.tdwg.org/bdqenh/terms/AssumedDefault`) or Term Qualified name (e.g., `bdqdim:AssumedDefault`) from the bdqenh: namespace.
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `AssumedDefault`) MAY be used.
 In a purely human context a label (e.g., `Assumed Default`) MAY be used.

 Each instance of `bdqffdq:Amendment` SHOULD have exactly one `bdqffdq:hasEnhancement` property relating it to a term in this `bdqenh:` vocabulary.